Modeling Leidenfrost levitation of soft elastic solids

-Scaling laws unique to elastic Leidenfrost floating result from a different choice of lateral length scale $l$, arising from linear elasticity theory and Hertzian contact mechanics~\cite{landau_theory_1986,johnson_contact_1985,Bissett1989}.
+Scaling laws unique to elastic Leidenfrost floating result from a different choice of lateral length scale $l$, arising from linear elasticity theory and Hertzian contact mechanics~\cite{landau_theory_1986,johnson_contact_1985,Bissett1989}: we describe this regime as one of \emph{Hertzian scaling}.
 When an elastic sphere of Young's modulus $E$ is placed in direct contact with a hard surface, a circular indentation results, with radius $l_H \sim \left(FR/E \right)^{1/3} \sim R^{4/3}$.
-In the SM~\cite{SI}, we show that this lateral scale also applies to our lubrication problem.
-The total vapor thrust then scales as the ratio $(l_H/h)^4$, but the total load scales as the volume $R^3$, resulting in a float height given by the balance $h\sim l_H/R^{3/4} \sim R^{7/12}$.
-The full scaling law given by Eq.~\eqref{eq:HertzianHeight}, including all materials parameters, is derived in the SM~\cite{SI} directly from the integro-differential system describing the coupling between elasticity and lubrication flow.
-Intuitively, as radius increases, elastic deformation of the solid's underbelly gives a rapidly increasing contact area over which evaporative thrust is generated.
+We hypothesize that the underbelly of an elastic Leidenfrost solid asymptotically adopts this lateral scale.
+The total vapor thrust then scales as the ratio $(l_H/h)^4$, but the total load scales as the volume $R^3$, resulting in a float height given by $h\sim l_H/R^{3/4} \sim R^{7/12}$.
+Note that $h/l_H \sim R^{-3/4}$, and so the lubrication approximation improves as we go further into the Hertzian limit.

+The full scaling with all materials parameters is given in Eq.~\eqref{eq:HertzianHeight}.
+Intuitively, as the sphere radius increases, elastic deformation of the solid's underbelly gives a rapidly increasing contact area over which evaporative thrust is generated.
 This increasing thrust outcompetes the increasing weight, leading to the counter-intuitive increase of gap height with radius $R$.
+In the discussion, we compare this behavior to that of large liquid Leidenfrost drops, which also exhibit a regime of increasing gap height with lateral extent~\cite{biance_leidenfrost_2003, burton_geometry_2012,sobac_leidenfrost_2014,sobac_erratum_2021}.

-If length scales $l_{\mathrm{S}}$ and $l_H$ characterize two distinct scaling regimes for the gap height, crossover between regimes is quantified by the ratio $l_{\mathrm{S}}/l_H$.
-This motivates the expression for the elastic Leidenfrost number $\lambda$ as
+We have described two distinct scaling regimes for the gap height of elastic Leidenfrost solids: a stiff regime characterized by the lateral length scale $l_{\mathrm{S}}$, and a Hertzian regime characterized by $l_H$.
+Our second main result is to show that the crossover between these regimes is characterized by a single dimensionless \emph{elastic Leidenfrost number} $\lambda$, defined as